Emmekea/Emotional-subgroup-recognition/readme.md

 ## Requirements

 - `requirements.txt` contains all required packages and their versions on which this code was tested.
-- For gaze estimation, we make use of the [light version](https://github.com/OverEuro/deep-head-pose-lite) of [Hopenet](https://github.com/natanielruiz/deep-head-pose/tree/f7bbb9981c2953c2eca67748d6492a64c8243946) (Ruiz et al., 2018).  `stable_hopenetlite.py` should be placed in the root directory, `shuff_epoch_120.pkl` in `model/`.
+- For gaze estimation, we make use of the [light version](https://github.com/OverEuro/deep-head-pose-lite) of [Hopenet](https://github.com/natanielruiz/deep-head-pose/tree/f7bbb9981c2953c2eca67748d6492a64c8243946) (Ruiz *et al*., 2018).
+If you haven't cloned our repository using `--recursive`, please run the following command to ensure this dependency is downloaded: `git submodule update --init --recursive`.

+## Data

-- If you wish to work with the same data as in the paper, `data.json` contains all original image names together with the dataset they were retrieved from.
-To request access to these datasets, please go [here](https://iitrpr.ac.in/lasii/resources.html) for HAPPEI (Dhall et al., 2012) and GAF 3.0 (Dhall et al., 2018), and [here](http://sunai.uoc.edu/emotic/download.html) for EMOTIC (Kosti et al., 2019).
-Once the images from `data.json` are collected, place them in `img/`, then run `image_renaming.py` to rename the images according to the index assigned to them in `data.json`.
+If you wish to work with the same data as in the paper, the original datasets they were retrieved from should be downloaded.
+To request access to these datasets, please go [here](https://iitrpr.ac.in/lasii/resources.html) for HAPPEI (Dhall *et al*., 2012) and GAF 3.0 (Dhall *et al*., 2018), and [here](http://sunai.uoc.edu/emotic/download.html) for EMOTIC (Kosti *et al.*, 2019).
+Once these datasets are acquired, place them in `datasets/` and run `collect.py`.
+This finds all images from `data.json`, renames them according to the index assigned to them in our study, and places them in `img/`.
+The ground truth annotations can be found in `data.json`.

 ## Usage